pytest-dev/pytest/CONTRIBUTING.rst

 Closing pull requests
 ~~~~~~~~~~~~~~~~~~~~~

-When closing a Pull Request, it needs to be acknowledge the time, effort, and interest demonstrated by the person which submitted it.
-As mentioned previously, it is not the intent of the team to dismiss stalled pull request entirely but to merely to clear up our queue, so a message like the one below is warranted when closing a pull request that went stale:
+When closing a Pull Request, it needs to be acknowledging the time, effort, and interest demonstrated by the person which submitted it.
+As mentioned previously, it is not the intent of the team to dismiss a stalled pull request entirely but to merely to clear up our queue, so a message like the one below is warranted when closing a pull request that went stale:

     Hi <contributor>,

-    First of all we would like to thank you for your time and effort on working on this, the pytest team deeply appreciates it.
+    First of all, we would like to thank you for your time and effort on working on this, the pytest team deeply appreciates it.

     We noticed it has been awhile since you have updated this PR, however. pytest is a high activity project, with many issues/PRs being opened daily, so it is hard for us maintainers to track which PRs are ready for merging, for review, or need more attention.

-    So for those reasons we think it is best to close the PR for now, but with the only intention to cleanup our queue, it is by no means a rejection of your changes.
+    So for those reasons we, think it is best to close the PR for now, but with the only intention to clean up our queue, it is by no means a rejection of your changes.
 We still encourage you to re-open this PR (it is just a click of a button away) when you are ready to get back to it.

     Again we appreciate your time for working on this, and hope you might get back to this at a later time!